hoganhaben/FIA-forest-dynamics/README.md

 We recommend the rFIA package for downloading FIA data tables (see `rfia::getFIA`).  https://rfia.netlify.app/

 In this repository we include:

-* code used to derive processed FIA datasets, from the FIA data tables.
-We include those processed data products including metadata.
-* code used to processed Palmer Drought Severity Index (PDSI) data to include in our models.
-* code for fitting non-linear weighted least-squares regressions to:
+* analyses which fit non-linear weighted least-squares regressions to:
     - biomass-stand age relationships,
     - growth-biomass relationships, and
     - growth-stand age relationships.
+Each analysis is included in a separate sub-folder

+* code used to process Palmer Drought Severity Index (PDSI) data which is included in our non-linear models.

-* code for deriving processed FIA datasets from FIA datatables
+* code used to derive processed FIA datasets, from the FIA datatables.
+We include those processed data products including metadata in this main directory:
     1.  our FIA plot biomass dataset (P)
         - codefile: create_P.R
         - dataset: FIA_P_dataset.Rdata